 - The timeDurationForQCL is determined based on the subcarrier spacing of the scheduled PDSCH.
 If µPDCCH < µPDSCH an additional timing delay d2μPDSCH2μPDCCH is added to the timeDurationForQCL, where d is defined in 5.2.1.5.1a-1, otherwise d is zero;

-- When the UE is configured with enableDefaultBeamForCCS, if the offset between the reception of the DL DCI and the corresponding PDSCH is less than the threshold timeDurationForQCL, or if the DL DCI does not have the TCI field present, the UE obtains its QCL assumption for the scheduled PDSCH from the activated TCI state with the lowest ID applicable to PDSCH in the active BWP of the scheduled cell.
+- When the UE is configured with enableDefaultBeamForCCS or enabledDefaultBeamForMultiCellScheduling, if the offset between the reception of the DL DCI and the corresponding PDSCH is less than the threshold timeDurationForQCL, or if the DL DCI does not have the TCI field present, the UE obtains its QCL assumption for the scheduled PDSCH from the activated TCI state with the lowest ID applicable to PDSCH in the active BWP of the scheduled cell.

 A UE that has indicated a capability beamCorrespondenceWithoutUL-BeamSweeping set to 'supported', as described in [13, TS 38.306], can determine a spatial domain filter to be used while performing the applicable channel access procedures described in [16, TS 37.213] prior to a UL transmission on the channel as follows: